StevenBlack/intl/readme.md

 ### `GETEXPR TO ...`

-**Internationalization Gotcha**: the vfp expression builder comes from vfp and you cannot control its display language.
-To get a localized expression builder, you will need a localized version of vfp.
+**Internationalization Gotcha**: the VFP expression builder comes from VFP and you cannot control its display language.
+To get a localized expression builder, you will need a localized version of VFP.

 ![](./media/image29.wmf)